brunojdo/slack-gitlab-notifier/README.md

 Just change the `lang_selector` parameter into `config.yml` file to the language that you prefer.

-You can also contribute with the project translate to your language and send a PR to us!
+You can also contribute with the project by translating it to your language and submitting a PR to us!

+## Contributing

+Feel free to open [issues](https://github.com/brunojdo/slack-gitlab-notifier/issues/new) and make [PR](https://github.com/brunojdo/slack-gitlab-notifier/pulls) to the project! :heart:

 ## Acknowledgement